Job overview

 2. Leading our tailored Band 5 development programme, which supports newly qualified nurses in their transition to confident, independent practice

-3. Participating in staff recruitment, resuscitation training, and the roll-out of new clinical equipment and education updates
+3. Participating in staff recruitment, mandatory training, and the roll-out of new clinical equipment and education updates

 You will also contribute to the delivery of our in-house SCBU/HDU/NICU QIS courses, promoting high standards of evidence-based neonatal care.